vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 The registry MUST provide the metadata in the same format as described in (#MetadataFormat).

+## Using a Defined Retrieval Method {#DefinedRetrievalMethod}

+Ecosystems MAY define additional methods for retrieving metadata.
+For example, a standardization body or a community MAY define a service which has to be used to retrieve metadata based on a URN in the `vct` claim.

+## From a Local Cache {#LocalCache}

+A consuming application MAY cache metadata for a type.
+If a hash for integrity protection is present in the metadata as defined in (#Integrity), the consuming application MAY assume that the metadata is static and can be cached indefinitely.
+Otherwise, the consuming application MUST use the `Cache-Control` header of the HTTP response to determine how long the metadata can be cached.

+## From Type Metadata Glue Documents {#GlueDocuments}

+Credentials MAY encode type metadata directly, providing it as "glue information" to the consumer.

+For JSON-serialized JWS-based credentials, such type metadata documents MAY be included in the unprotected header of the JWS.
+In this case, the key `vctm` MUST be used in the unprotected header and its value MUST be an array of base64url-encoded Type Metadata documents as defined in this specification.
+Multiple documents MAY be included for providing a whole chain of types to the consuming application (see (#ExtendingMetadata)).

+A consuming application of a credential MAY use the documents in the `vctm` array instead of retrieving the respective metadata elsewhere as follows:

+ * When resolving a `vct` in a credential, the consuming application MUST ensure that the `vct` claim in the credential matches the one in the metadata document, and it MUST verify the integrity of the metadata document as defined in (#Integrity).
+The consuming application MUST NOT use the metadata if no hash for integrity protection was provided in `vct#integrity`.
+ * When resolving an `extends` property in a metadata document, the consuming application MUST ensure that the value of the `extends` property in the metadata document matches that of the `vct` in the metadata document, and it MUST verify the integrity of the metadata document as defined in (#Integrity).
+The consuming application MUST NOT use the metadata if no hash for integrity protection was provided.

 # Document Integrity {#Integrity}

-Both the `vct` claim in the SD-JWT VC and various URIs/URLs in the metadata document can be accompanied by a respective claim suffixed with `#integrity`.
+Both the `vct` claim in the SD-JWT VC and various URIs in the metadata document MAY be accompanied by a respective claim suffixed with `#integrity`, in particular:

+ * `vct`,
+ * `extends`,
+ * `schema_url`,
+ * `uri` in the `logo` property.

-Its value MUST be an "integrity metadata" string as defined in Section 3 of [@!W3C.SRI].
+The value MUST be an "integrity metadata" string as defined in Section 3 of [@!W3C.SRI].
 A consuming application of the respective documents MUST verify the integrity of the retrieved document as defined in Section 3.3.5 of [@!W3C.SRI].